 When travelling by car or wheelchair taxi:

-• Transfer to a vehicle seat and use a compliant seatbelt system whenever possible.
+- Transfer to a vehicle seat and use a compliant seatbelt system whenever possible

-• Powerchairs tested to ANSI/RESNA WC19 are safest as they include crash-tested securement points.
+- Powerchairs tested to ANSI/RESNA WC19 are safest, as they include crash-tested securement points

 Securement:

-• Use Wheelchair Tiedown and Occupant Restraint Systems (WTORS) that meet WC18 standards.
+- Use Wheelchair Tiedown and Occupant Restraint Systems (WTORS) that meet WC18 standards

 Alternative Systems:

-When in doubt, transfer out — vehicle seating and belts are always the safest and recommended way to travel.
+Docking systems can also secure powerchairs and must be installed by a certified vehicle modification specialist.
+When in doubt, transfer out — vehicle seating and belts are always the safest way to travel.

 In Summary